The Chronicles Of Erinoth

 Simply put, it’s still in development.

-As of autumn 2023, the game is in the alpha testing phase but we will shortly be rolling out beta play testing along with a whole raft of new models.
+As of autumn 2025, the game is in the closed beta testing phase but we will shortly be rolling out public beta play testing along with a whole raft of new models.
 If you’d like to know more about the beta, contact us via email or the website contact form!

 -